Eastgate Street: History

 A barley market that once stood close to the east gate was in 1655 replaced by a new market building in the middle of the street, half-way between gate and The Cross.
 In 1737 country gardeners were allocated space on the street to sell their produce.
 In 1666 Sir Thomas Rich donated a house on Eastgate Street for use as the school that took his name (and was also known as the Bluecoat Hospital).

 In the 18th century Gloucester was a social centre for county gentry, and the Crawley-Boevey family of Flaxley maintained an old gabled house on Eastgate Street.
 The city's pubs and hotels profited from its popularity.
 By the 1720s the Saracen's Head on Eastgate Street boasted stabling for sixty horses.

 Due to the increase in wheeled transport, obstacles to traffic were removed from the gate streets in the mid-18th century.
 This led in 1786 to the construction of a new market hall on Eastgate Street.
 The medieval east gate was demolished in 1778.

-The Eastgate railway station opened in 1896, meaning the street became one of the busiest parts of the city.
+The Eastgate railway station opened in 1896, and so the street became one of the busiest parts of the city.
 The street was widened at The Cross by the rebuild on a different alignment of all but the tower of St. Michael's Church, which was re-consecrated in 1851.
 Another change to the streetscape came in 1856 with the rebuilding of Eastgate Market.
 Gloucester became an important regional banking centre in the 19th century.
 Two banks were built in Eastgate street: the National Provincial Bank in 1889, built on the site of the Crawley-Boevey house, and Lloyds Bank in 1898.
 On the other side of the National Provincial building, the Guildhall was built 1892 on the site of Sir Thomas Rich's School, which had moved to the former Crypt school in Barton Street three years before.